blockmason/ecommerce-workshop/Tutorial_3/tutorial_3.md

 **Congrats!
 You have succesfully interacted with your smart contract using web APIs through Link!**

-In the next tutorial, we will create microservices, which will be short, concise javascript files running one specific service, which will then be used by our front-end ecommerce marketplace app.
+In the **[next tutorial](https://github.com/blockmason/ecommerce-workshop/blob/master/Tutorial_4/tutorial_4.md)**, we will create a few microservices, which will be short, concise, javascript files each running one specific service.
+These microservices will then be used by our front-end ecommerce marketplace app.